asyncapi/website/markdown/blog/2024-marketing-report.md

 ## Sponsor Involvement in the Marketing Working Group

-The Marketing Working Group thrives on collaboration, and we’re fortunate to have active participation from representatives of our sponsors, including Chris and Georgie.
+The Marketing Working Group thrives on collaboration, and we’re fortunate to have active participation from representatives of our sponsors, including Christophe Dujarric from Bump.sh and Georgie Burrows from Gravitee.io.
 Their insights, ideas, and expertise are invaluable in shaping the group’s direction and ensuring that AsyncAPI’s marketing strategies align with the broader goals of our sponsors and the community.

 ## Who can Join the Marketing Working Group?